-Financial assets at amortised cost include loans and receivable, trade and other receivables, receivables due from other financial institutions, and other financial assets at amortised cost.
+Financial assets at amortised cost include trade and other receivables, receivables due from other financial institutions, and other financial assets at amortised cost.

-Trade and other receivables are receivables from contracts with customers and includes accruals and clearing accounts.
+Trade and other receivables are receivables from contracts with customers, contract assets, other accruals and clearing accounts.